Film review: Sucker Punch (2011), directed by Zack Snyder

 The real world of the asylum, where the lobotomiser is looming is translated into “the High Roller” in sleazeclub world (Jon Hamm, Don Draper in Mad Men), and other people are also transferred.
 An orderly at the asylum shows up as the club owner Blue (Oscar Isaac, Prince John in Robin Hood), the psychologist is the dance trainer (Carla Gugino, who was also in Snyder’s take on Watchmen), and so on.

-When we came out of the cinema, my two companions (i.e. the Squeeze and our mutual friend) were raving about it.
+When we came out of the cinema, my two companions (i.e. Mr T and our mutual friend) were raving about it.
 It was magnificent, though not Oscar-winning, and the genre-blending and battle scenes were awesome.
 My comment to them was not “were we watching the same film?!” but rather a dry “that’s because you’re the target audience” – i.e. they are a) heterosexual males and b) gamers.
 They are also into Feudal Japan, orchs, dragons and sci-fi.
 And they thought it was pretty good.

 I thought it was pretty bad.